 Pro Tip: Facebook, Twitter and LinkedIn are all useful for business, but can have different purposes.
 For example, a B2B company might use Facebook to demonstrate culture for recruiting, but use LinkedIn for content distribution and relationship building.

-The most successful businesses have learned how to effectively use every tool available in their digital strategy.
+The most successful businesses have learned how to effectively use every marketing tool available in their digital strategy.
 Regardless of how small or large your business may be, these activities are crucial to the success of your online marketing strategy.

 What are you planning on doing differently next year?
 Next quarter?
 Next month?